Kinkeshi: History

 Circa 1987, unlicensed Kinkeshi were marketed in Western-Europe.
 The Sesto Fiorentino based GIG Spa company mixed three different imported keshi lines to create its own franchise.
 Around the same period, the Exogini line was marketed in France as Cosmix by El Greco "Un hellenistic crafts S.A.", a Greek manufacturer, to Action GT (Action Games & Toys Inc.), a North American company, and imported to France by Idéal Loisirs S.A., a famous French toy distributor.
 The models and even the leaflet catalogues were identical, however the package and character names were totally different.
-The gum colors and types were also distinct to each line with the exception of the generic "salmon matte" type.
-The Exogini had more gum variations than the Cosmix line and the third keshi series did not appear in the French line.
+The plastic colors and types were also distinct to each line with the exception of the generic "salmon matte" type.
+The Exogini had more plastic variations than the Cosmix line and the third keshi series did not appear in the French line.

 The very same product, including later series figure though, was sold under various names in South Korea circa 1991.

 However, France was the only country, outside of the franchise's native Japan, to broadcast the Kinnikuman TV series (localized as Muscleman) by that time.
 Later, a dubbed Kinnikuman version was broadcast in Catalonia (Spain) as Musculman in the '90s.
 Its sequel, Kinnikuman Nisei, appeared in the United States (Ultimate Muscle: The Kinnikuman Legacy) in the early 2000s.
 In South Korea, where the manga was early published by King Comics, Kinnukuman is known as "근육맨".

 Few years later, a third Kinkeshi line appeared in the United States as Alien Wrestler.
 It was available in Italy, where these Kinkeshi were freely included in a crisps brand's special offer.
-This Taiwan-made bootleg line was an inferior gum quality compared to the first bootleg generation and featured the late "PART" series of the Kinkeshi line.
+This Taiwan-made bootleg line was an inferior plastic quality compared to the first bootleg generation and featured the late "PART" series of the Kinkeshi line.

-In the United States, the sequel to Kinnikuman, Kinnikuman NiSei was translated by 4Kids Entertainment in 2002 and aired from 2002-2004 on Saturday mornings.
+In the United States, the sequel to Kinnikuman, Kinnikuman NiSei was translated by 4Kids Entertainment in 2002 and aired from 2002–2004 on Saturday mornings.
 It was re-aired in 2006 as summer filler.
 In 2003, Bandai America launched a new Kinkeshi series extension exclusively for the North American market.
 Ultimate Muscle: The Kinnikuman Legacy, the American dubbed version of Kinnikuman Second Generations, is actually more successful overseas than in Japan.
 It enjoys a dedicated following in the 14-30 year age group.
 Figures, both 6.5" articulated and 1.5" M.U.S.C.L.E.-sized, based on the Ultimate Muscle storyline were released sporadically in 2003, as well as a collectible card game entitled Ultimate Muscle Battle Card Game.